 Inequalities in long-term health conditions

+Long-term conditions are a major cause of poor quality of life in England.
 People in lower socio-economic groups are more likely to have long-term health conditions, and these conditions tend to be more severe than those experienced by people in higher socio-economic groups.
 Deprivation also increases the likelihood of having more than one long-term condition at the same time, and on average people in the most deprived fifth of the population develop multiple long-term conditions 10 years earlier than those in the least deprived fifth.

 Inequalities in the prevalence of mental ill-health

-The Adult Psychiatric Morbidity Survey also showed some disparities in mental ill-health by ethnicity.
-For example, rates of psychotic disorder experienced by Black men (3.2 per cent) and Asian men (1.3 per cent) were higher than among White men (0.3 per cent), although for women there was no significant difference by ethnicity was observed.
+- The Adult Psychiatric Morbidity Survey also showed disparities in mental ill-health by ethnicity in England.
+For example, rates of psychotic disorder experienced by Black men (3.2 per cent) and Asian men (1.3 per cent) were higher than among white men (0.3 per cent), although for women no significant difference by ethnicity was observed.